 The painting is a commemoration for the July Revolution of 1830.
 The woman in the picture represents the Liberty but is also considered as a symbol of France known as Marianne.

 The Seated Scribe (room 22 – Sully wing)

-We all know that egyptians had a really remarkable art style, paintings of human being in a side position are easy to find, but 3D sculptures are not, they are few and this is one chance to see one.
-The sculpture is very well done, its eyes are made of a kind of glass wich, gives a sense of depth, very impressive for the period of time the statue was made.
-Unfortunately nobody knows who the man pictured in this statue was.
+We all know that Egyptians had a really remarkable art style, paintings of a human being in a side position are easy to find, but 3D sculptures are not, they are few and this is one chance to see one.
+The sculpture is very well done, its eyes are made of a kind of glass which, gives a sense of depth, very impressive for the period of time the statue was made.
+Unfortunately, nobody knows who the man pictured in this statue was.

 Gabrielle d’ Estrées and one of Her Sisters – Unknown Author (Room 10 – Richelieu wing)

 Aaah the painting of a woman grabbing the nipple of her sister, pure art, actually this awkward position is supposed to symbolize the fact that Gabrielle d’Estrées, who had an affair with the king, was pregnant, on her left hand she is discreetly holding a ring that was a present from the king to her.

 The Lacemaker – Johannes Vermeer (Room 36 – Richelieu wing)

 That’s what I call a hard worker, she is sitting there doing her job for over 300 years.
 What calls attention here is the intimacy of this painting, the woman pictured looks so concentrated in her work that she doesn’t seem to notice the spectators.
 It is not a big painting so you need to come close to be able to appreciate the details.